pism/pism/doc/sphinx/manual/practical-usage/saving-time-series.rst

   grid parameters, and the WGS84 reference ellipsoid.
 This yields areas and volumes with greater accuracy.

-- The sea-level-relevant ice volume ``slvol`` is the total grounded ice volume minus the amount of ice, that, in liquid form, would fill up the regions with bedrock below sea level, if this ice were removed.
+- The sea-level-relevant ice volume ``slvol`` is the total grounded ice volume above flotation, following here the definition in SeaRISE :cite:`Bindschadler2013SeaRISE`.
+Basically it represents the amount of ice, that, if it were melted, would fill up the ocean with a surface area of :math:`362.5 \times 10^6 km^2` :cite:`Cogley2011`.
 That is, ``slvol`` is the sea level rise potential of the ice sheet at that time.
-The result is reported in sea-level equivalent, i.e. meters of sea level rise.
+This neglects the ice at buoyancy that already replaces the corresponding ocean volume.
+The result is reported in sea-level equivalent, i.e. meters of global mean sea level rise.

 - Fields ``max_diffusivity`` and ``max_hor_vel`` relate to PISM time-stepping.
 These quantities appear in per-time-step form in the standard output from PISM (i.e. at